wind-c/comqtt/README.md

 > #### 📦 💬 See Github Discussions for discussions about releases
 > Ongoing discussion about current and future releases can be found at https://github.com/wind-c/comqtt/discussions
+>
+> Developers in China can join wechat group discussions at https://github.com/wind-c/comqtt/discussions/32

 #### What is MQTT?
 MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 [Learn more](https://mqtt.org/faq)